IanMarteens/Austra/Austra.Parser/ReadMe.md

     (c * c' - m).aMax
 ```

-In this simpler example, we generate a vector of 1024 elements, using two harmonic components, and the compute its Fourier transform, to retrieve the original components:
+In this simpler example, we generate a vector of 1024 elements, using two harmonic components, and then we compute its Fourier transform, to retrieve the original components:

 ```
 vector::new(1024, i => sin(i*pi/512) + 0.8*cos(i*pi/256)).fft